ucsd-cse15l-f23/ucsd-cse15l-f23.github.io/pages/syllabus.md

 class.
 A general guideline is: if you submit all of the lecture handouts and all of the quizzes on time and complete, that will definitely add a `+` to the grade.
 If you submit no lecture handouts and no quizzes, that will definitely add a `-` to the grade.
-If you submit about half and get things generally mostly correct, there will be no modifier.
+If you submit about half of each and get things generally mostly correct, there will be no modifier.

 ## Academic Integrity